Urban Landscape Design

 SubjectsHorticultural Science Landscape Architecture

 Education cycleBachelor’s level

-Advanced study in the main fieldFirst cycle, at least 60 credits from first-cycle courses as entry requirements(G2F)
+Advanced study in the main fieldFirst cycle, has at least 60 credits in first-cycle course/s as entry requirements(G2F)

 Prior knowledgeKnowledge equivalent to 60 credits in one of the following subjects:

 • Spatial planning

 • Landscape science